kirankumar0047/99210041565/README.md

 # How to Run
 1. Clone this repository.
 2. Install the required libraries using `pip install -r requirements.txt`.
-3. Run the Jupyter Notebook or execute the main Python script for real-time detection.
+3. Run the Colab or execute the main Python script for real-time detection.